codatio/codat-docs/docs/bank-feeds/setup.md

   Use this webhook to track the completion of the operation to create bank transactions in the target platform.
 When you receive a notification from this webhook, check the `status` value in the body.
 A `Success` status means the `transactions` array has been successfully pushed to the accounting software.
 In case of errors, resolve the issue and resend the payload.

-## Client library
+## Client libraries

 Use our comprehensive [Bank Feeds API library](/get-started/libraries) to kick-start and simplify your build.
 Simply install the library in one of the supported languages and pass your base64-encoded API key to the constructor.
-Simply install the library in one of the supported languages and pass your base64 encoded API key to the constructor.

 <Tabs>